slic3r/Slic3r-Manual/src/advanced/command-line.md

 will follow the automatic naming scheme (which you can override using the `--output-filename-format` option; see manual chapter about placeholders).

+### Options

+To get the full listing, reference and defaults of available command line switches, just run:

+    slic3r --help

+Most of the options accept an argument, like `--layer-height 0.2` or `--perimeters 3`.
+Howevere there are some boolean options that work as simple flags, like `--wipe` or `--avoid-crossing-perimeters`.
+To negate those options you just need to prepend `--no-` to them (as in `--no-wipe` or `--no-avoid-crossing-perimeters`).

+Some options, including the ones related to multiple extruders, accept multiple values.
+You can just append them multiple times:

+    slic3r --infill-extruder 2 --nozzle-diameter 0.35 --nozzle-diameter 0.5

 ### Configuration

 **Note:** the print/filament/printer presets defined in the graphical interface